RikHenson/AgeingHRF/README.md

     s5_produce_figures.m - create TIF files for majority of figures in paper (excluding schematics)

-The folder "Graphics" contains schematic figures created by hand.
+The folder "ManualGraphics" contains schematic figures created by hand.

 For users without Matlab, some additional derived gzipped CSV files with